arunseta432/Toropal_Counter/README.md

-# toropal_counter
+# Counter App

-A new Flutter project.
+Counter App with increment and decrement counter and reset function using Bloc state management with animation.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Counter application.

 A few resources to get you started if this is your first Flutter project: